The Reckoners: Steelheart

 Near the start of the book, David makes contact with the Reckoners when he interferes with one of their missions.
 Among this group are the leader and founder of the Reckoners, Jonathan Phaedrus, who is called Prof throughout the book, Tia, Abraham, Cody, and the newest recruit, Megan.
 They first take David along with them because they fear that he could be an Epic who was sent to spy on them.
 The Reckoners plan to leave him behind after learning that he was a normal person who only studied them long enough to learn their habits.
 David convinces them to bring him along and work with him when he tells them that he has seen Steelheart bleed.
 After going on a mission to retrieve his notes, David convinces the Reckoners to try to kill Steelheart.

 In addition to hunting Epics, the Reckoners are in possession of advanced technology, which they say has scientifically been derived from Epic powers, most prominently the power to tunnel through inanimate matter, namely steel, using a glove-like item called "Tensors".
 They used these Tensors to tunnel escape routes during missions, create tunnels used as traps, and to create hiding places.
-They also have a machine called the Harmsway, which is used to quickly heal wounds, and clothing that projects protective shields.
+They also have a machine called the Harmsway, which is used to quickly heal wounds, and they have clothing that projects a small and fairly effective protective force field.

-The Reckoners create a plan to lure out Steelheart; the plan is to announce that there is a powerful new Epic named Limelight, who challenges Steelheart to a fight.
+The Reckoners create a plan to lure out Steelheart; the plan is to announce that there is a powerful new Epic named Limelight, who challenges Steelheart to a duel for Newcago.
 To make Steelheart take the challenge seriously, they stage two attacks which they accredit to Limelight.
 First, they blow up the power plant that supplies Newcago with a portion of its electricity.
 Secondly, they tried to attack one of the powerful Epics in Steelheart's employ known as Conflux; he is known as a "gifter", or "transference Epic" which gives him the ability to gift his powers to non-Epics and in his case, anything that runs on electricity.
 The attack doesn't go according to plan because they were somehow found out.
 During the escape, Megan is killed, but they do succeed in kidnapping Conflux.
 It is revealed that Conflux was actually a captive of Steelheart, kept prisoner and used like a battery to power the city and the weapons of Steelheart's forces.
 With the capture of Conflux, Steelheart accepts the Reckoners', or as he thinks, Limelight's, challenge.